Skip to content

 Keystone Homes Listed by qilin Ransomware Group

-On July 6, 2026, the qilin ransomware group listed Keystone Homes on its leak site, confirming that internal files had been exfiltrated from the homebuilding company during a ransomware attack.
+On July 6, 2026, the qilin ransomware group listed Keystone Homes on its leak site, claiming that internal files had been exfiltrated from the homebuilding company during a ransomware attack.
 The breach affects anyone whose personal information was stored in those internal systems, which likely includes current and former customers, employees, and their family members whose details were collected during home purchases, service requests, or employment.

 Public reporting indicates that qilin published proof of the intrusion on its dark-web leak portal.
 The data consists of internal files exfiltrated after the ransomware deployment.
 No exact victim count has been released, and the precise volume or types of records remain unclear from available reporting.
 The listing appeared on the group’s official leak site, which is tracked by multiple ransomware-monitoring services.